vladceresna/ng-nn-virtel/README.md

 # Virtel

 Your safe, secure, speed and best virtual work environment.
 Best suited for math calculations, home use, development and deployment of common applications and servers.
+We call it the **operating system**.

 Join our discord server: https://discord.gg/hNSyTvuy2v